-While Anemones may not strictly need deadheading like other plants, they still benefit from a limited amount of pruning as required.
+While Anemones may not strictly need deadheading like other plants, they still benefit from limited pruning as required.
 You’ll quickly learn what works best for the cultivars you grow by starting with a limited approach to removing dried or dying plant material.

 When’s the Best Time to Deadhead Anemones?

-Anemones have a reputation for blooming all the way from spring through fall.
+Anemones have a reputation for blooming from spring through fall.
 However, this isn’t strictly true.
-Each variety tends to bloom for just one season, or maybe two at the most.
+Each variety tends to bloom for just one season or maybe two.

 This means that the most effective time for deadheading will vary depending on when the variety in question blooms.
 For a spring-blooming type, you may need to start trimming out drying flowers within the first few weeks of flowering.

-Varieties with a longer blooming window will respond the best to early deadheading and put out new buds in response.
+Varieties with a longer blooming window will respond the best to deadheading and put out new buds in response early.